|

 (slides)

-Pierre-Olivier Gourinchas, University of California, Berkeley and NBER
+Pierre-Olivier Gourinchas, International Monetary Fund and NBER

 Dimitri Vayanos, London School of Economics and Political Science (LSE) and NBER